dab2020/blog/_posts/2024-04-05-HOWIMANAGEDTOAUTOMATECREATINGEVENTIDCARDSFOROVER900PEOPLE.md

 var data = dataRange.getValues();
 ```

 The values from the sheet are now stored in the `data` variable.
 The way my sheet was formatted was such that the third column contained the fileIDs of the pictures.
-So we are bow going to iterate through that and get the fileID
+So we are now going to iterate through that and get the fileID

 ```js
 for (var i = 1; i < data.length; i++) {